TradeTrust/tradetrust-core/README.md

 ## Basic Usages

+> [!IMPORTANT]
+> We strongly recommend to use [ethers-v5](https://docs.ethers.org/v5/) to interact with smart contracts for tradetrust-core, as it is already tested, and all the provided example usages are with ethers-v5 as well.

 #### Wrapping and Signing of verifiable Document

 This example provides how to wrap and sign TradeTrust verifiable document using public/private key pair.
 This method doesn't need user to have existing [document store](https://docs.tradetrust.io/docs/topics/introduction/verifiable-documents/document-store/) deployed on blockchain.